 Don’t fret.
 Not all Thai dishes are created equal.
-Actually there are a few that aren’t spicy at all.
+Actually, there are a few that aren’t spicy at all.
 You can also still even enjoy most of them by just scrimping on these small but terrible Thai peppers.
 I love Thai curries in general (remember my fish curry?).
 I also adore pad thais, but that’s something I can say more about later.
-Since we’re on our spring soup series, let me share you my other favorite – a soup from Thailand called tom yum.
+Since we’re on our spring soup series, let me share with you my other favorite – a soup from Thailand called tom yum.

 Tom yum (or yam) is apparently a Lao and Thai clear, spicy and sour soup.
-It is also commonly served in neighboring countries like Cambodia, Brunei, Malaysia and Singapore; but since Thai restaurants are everywhere now, tom yum soup is a global sensation.
+It is also commonly served in neighboring countries like Cambodia, Brunei, Malaysia, and Singapore; but since Thai restaurants are everywhere now, tom yum soup is a global sensation.

-Its name is derived from two Thai words that directly says about this dish.
+Its name is derived from two Thai words that directly say about this dish.
 The word “tom” refers to the boiling process, while “yam” s a kind of Lao and Thai spicy and sour salad.
 Tom yum soup is known for its distinct hot and sour flavors, with fragrant herbs generously used in the broth.
-The essence of this soup comes from the broth of course, which is made of stock from fresh ingredients such as lemongrass, kaffir lime leaves, galangal, lime juice, fish sauce and crushed chili peppers.
+The essence of this soup comes from the broth of course, which is made of stock from fresh ingredients such as lemongrass, kaffir lime leaves, galangal, lime juice, fish sauce, and crushed chili peppers.